At the annual member’s meeting on September 26th, 2019, the NHNA membership adopted the following bylaws which are currently in effect. PDF version.

 (5) Annual Report.
 The Treasurer shall submit, or cause to be submitted, the Association’s annual report to the appropriate government agencies.

 (6) Other Duties.
+The Treasurer shall be designated as the Registered Agent (Section 1.02).
 In the absence or disability of the President, and in the absence and disability of the Vice President, the Treasurer shall perform all the duties of the President, and when so acting, shall have all the powers of, and be subject to all restrictions upon, the President.
 The Board may call for an audit of the Association’s accounts.
 The Treasurer shall also have other such duties and powers as prescribed by the Board or these bylaws.

 Section 6.07 FEES AND COMPENSATION OF OFFICERS